Para-Lang/para-compiler/README.md

 a C++ program, which then uses that to run something else.

 ## CLI
+The Para-C CLI is the standard CLI for interacting with the standard compiler implementation.
+When [installing](#installation) with a generated installer or `build-exe.py`, this will be the interface used when running the compiler.

 ### Commands
 *Commands displayed are mostly only partly implemented*